 A strategic asset allocation is set and reviewed at least annually by the Board, which establishes the maximum and minimum exposures in each asset class.
 Transacting in individual instruments is subject to delegated authorities and an approval process which is also established and reviewed by the Investment and Capital Committee.
-At no time throughout the period will trading of derivative instruments for purposes other than risk management be undertaken, unless explicitly approved by the Investment and Capital Committee.
+At no time throughout the period will trading of derivative instruments for purposes inherent in the financial instruments.

+other than risk management be undertaken, unless explicitly approved by the Investment and Capital Committee.
 The Group was in compliance with this policy during the current and prior financial year.